larytet-go/perimeter81/README.md

 ## Perforamce

 Both mock and srever run under the same machine kernel and enjoy back pressure.
 Every mock is a single thread.
 Server's data path is a single thread.
 4 mocks and one server hit 600K packets/s.
+It takes ~2micros to process a packet on a 2GHz core.
 This is reasonably close to the stated 1M target.

 For a large number of sensors hashtable performance is dominated by the data cache miss.